-Behavioral Health Services are inclusive of both mental health and substance use disorder services.
+Behavioral Health Services are inclusive of both mental health and substance use disorder programs.
 Behavioral Health Services are available for L.A.
 Care members across all lines of business.
-The system of care where member accesses treatment is based on the severity of member's symptoms and member's line of business.
+The system of care where a member accesses treatment is based on the severity of the member symptoms and the member line of business.
 For Medi-Cal recipients, including both MCLA and L.A.
-Care Medicare Plus (Dual-Special Needs Plan D-SNP) lines of business, specialty mental health services are carved out to the Los Angeles County Department of Mental Health (DMH).
-Substance Use Disorder treatment is a benefit covered through the Department of Public Health, Substance Abuse Prevention and Control (DPH SAPC) for Medi-Cal recipients, including both MCLA and D-SNPlines of business.
+Care Medicare Plus (Dual Eligible Special Needs Plan D-SNP) lines of business, specialty mental health services are carved out to the Los Angeles County Department of Mental Health (DMH).
+Substance Use Disorder treatment is a benefit covered through the Department of Public Health, Substance Abuse Prevention and Control (DPH SAPC) for Medi-Cal recipients, including both MCLA and D-SNP lines of business.
 Substance Use Disorder treatment for members covered under PASC and Covered California is covered through L.A.
 Care's Managed Behavioral Health Organization (MBHO).
-Mild to moderate mental health services are the responsibility of the L.A.
-Care and are managed by L.A.
+Mild to moderate mental health services are the responsibility of L.A.
+Care and managed by L.A.
 Care's contracted MBHO for all lines of business.
-L.A.
-Care collaborates with these entities to conduct activities to improve the coordination of behavioral healthcare and general medical care including collaborating with their provider networks.
+The Behavioral Health Department works closely with various departments across the organization and facilitates coordination of care with DMH and DPH-SAPC, supports members and providers when accessing services through MBHO's provider network, and co-manages members requiring complex case management services within L.A.
+Care.
+The Behavioral Health Department has a dedicated phone line that is answered during business hours to provide support and address consultation needs to not only internal departments within L.A.
+Care but also external stakeholders such as PPGs/IPAs, hospitals, and other health care providers who have questions about how members can access Behavioral Health services.

-The behavioral health aspects of the QI program are described in a separate QI program description developed by the delegated MBHO and approved by L.A.
+The behavioral health components of the QI program are described in a separate QI program description developed by the delegated MBHO and approved by L.A.
 Care.